cjmet/WeatherKitty/Project.md

 ### Project Current Work and Fixes

-- [ ] Test/Cache and Set/Cache Status, then Call or Not the API.
 - [ ] setup a local copy of ghcnd, and links, etc.

 #### Project Priority 2

-- [ ] store status so we don't keep retrying? /csv/special ?
 - [ ] dynamic chart create?
 - [ ] Reorganize the modules logically so that WeatherKitty.mjs is the only required one.
 - [ ] Hardware Dev Machine